How to Fix "The CD Key You Used to Activate This Game Has Been Revoked by the Publisher" Steam Error

 In most cases, no. Steam will not restore a game that was revoked due to a third-party key issue, and they will not refund third-party purchases.
 The only exception is if the revocation was caused by a publisher error — where the developer acknowledges the mistake and either requests Valve to restore the keys or provides replacement keys directly.

 This has happened before — most notably when the developer of Overfall accidentally revoked 30,000 keys and then worked with Valve to restore them for affected buyers.
-If the revocation was a publisher mistake, keep an eye on the game's Steam community page for announcements.

 How to Avoid This in the Future

-- Buy from reputable marketplaces with buyer protection — Eneba, Gamivo, and similar platforms with clear refund policies for revoked keys
+Key revocations are an unfortunate reality of the gray market key ecosystem.
+Here's how to reduce your risk: - Buy from reputable marketplaces with buyer protection — Eneba, Gamivo, and similar platforms with clear refund policies for revoked keys

 - Avoid suspiciously cheap keys — if a key is 80–90% cheaper than the Steam price, it is almost certainly sourced fraudulently